elenalulu/AnalystWriting/README.md

 ## License

 The product is licensed under The Apache License 2.0, which allows for free commercial use.
-Please include the link to PaperChat and the licensing terms in your product description.
+Please include the link to FigureChat and the licensing terms in your product description.

 ## Contribute